zxkmm/git_protect/README.md

 I don't know how to write rust but i wanted to learn it, and this is my first rust program

 # warning
-not tested on windows but should be work.
+- not tested on windows but should be work.
+- If you are github or any other git host server user:
+    - Your user name of the host account must match the username your local git config.
+Because there's no way to detetct your destination host username (GitHub have an account username which isn't same with the real git username)
+    - Don't cinsider this tool as for "security" or "safety" usage.
+This is only for conscious check, it's not for pretecting from intentional attack.